inko-lang/website/source/manual/getting-started/error-handling.html.md

 ## Panics

-Panics are critical errors that terminate the entire program upon being triggered.
+Panics are critical errors that by default terminate the entire program upon being triggered.
 These kind of errors should only be used when there is nothing that can be done during runtime.
 Examples of operations that may trigger a panic include (but are not limited to):

 * Dividing by zero.